gis-ops/routingjs/README.md

 # Routing-js

-_One lib to route them all_, but in JavaScript/TypeScript! _Routing-js_ is a promise-based web client for accessing different routing web services, analogous to our Python client [routingpy](https://github.com/gis-ops/routing-py).
-Get unified access to several routing services with the power of modern asynchronous JavaScript and full autocomplete and type support through the power of TypeScript!
+_One lib to route them all_ in JavaScript/TypeScript! _Routing-js_ is a promise-based web client for accessing different routing web services, analogous to our Python client [routingpy](https://github.com/gis-ops/routing-py).
+Get unified access to several routing services with the power of modern asynchronous JavaScript fully typed thanks to the power of TypeScript!

 We currently support the following routers: